-The State of Maryland Medicaid Program is a unit of the MDH, which has State responsibility for operation of the Medicaid Program authorized under Title XIX of the Social Security Act.
-The Maryland State Medicaid Program has approximately 1,300,000 enrollees, of which, 1,100,000 are enrolled in managed care organizations.
-MDH has the primary responsibility for the management of Medicaid’s Medical Care Programs (MCP) for the State of Maryland.
+The State of Maryland Medicaid Program is a unit of the MDH, which has State responsibility for the operation of the Medicaid Program authorized under Title XIX of the Social Security Act.
+The Maryland State Medicaid Program has approximately 1,300,000 enrollees, of which 1,100,000 are enrolled in managed care organizations.
+MDH has the primary responsibility for managing Medicaid's Medical Care Programs (MCP) for the State of Maryland.

 CMS released the Medicaid Program Final Rule: Mechanized Claims Processing and Informational Retrieval Systems in December 2015.
 This final rule modifies regulations pertaining to 42 Code of Federal Regulations (CFR) 433 and 45 CFR 95.611, effective January 1, 2016.
 This final rule supports increased use of the MITA framework.

-Operations and maintenance of the MMIS II subsystems constitute an ongoing challenge as shifting federal and state regulations require tailoring of services, eligibility and reimbursement.
-Enhancement and maintenance are required for all subsystems including Claims, Recipient, and Management Administrative Reporting Subsystem (MARS).
+Operations and maintenance of the MMIS II subsystems constitute an ongoing challenge as shifting federal and state regulations requires tailoring services, eligibility and reimbursement.
+Enhancement and maintenance are required for all subsystems, including Claims, Recipient, and Management Administrative Reporting Subsystem (MARS).
 The MMIS II presently consists of 6 core subsystems: Recipient; Provider; Claims processing; Reference file; Surveillance and Utilization Review; and MARS.
-For Maryland, the MMIS II subsystems support the following functions: Eligibility; Health Choice; Third Party Liability; Buy-in; Maryland Children’s Health Program (MCHP); MCHP premium; Eligibility Verification System; Pre-Authorization; and Early and Preventive Screening, Diagnosis and Treatment (EPSDT).
-The State owns the system, all hardware, software, databases, etc.
+For Maryland, the MMIS II subsystems support the following functions: Eligibility; Health Choice; Third Party Liability; Buy-in; Maryland Children's Health Program (MCHP); MCHP premium; Eligibility Verification System; Pre-Authorization; and Early and Preventive Screening, Diagnosis and Treatment (EPSDT).
+The state owns the system, all hardware, software, databases, etc.

-The Contract provides mainframe application developers and specialists to support development, enhancement and maintenance of the MMIS II application and supporting network applications.
-The purpose of this procurement is to obtain a TO Contractor who has the technical and professional capabilities to continue the ongoing support and maintenance of Maryland’s MMIS II by implementing maintenance, support and enhancements to MMIS II subsystems.
+The contract provides mainframe application developers and specialists to support the development, enhancement, and maintenance of the MMIS II application and supporting network applications.
+The purpose of this procurement is to obtain a TO Contractor who has the technical and professional capabilities to continue the ongoing support and maintenance of Maryland's MMIS II by implementing maintenance, support, and enhancements to MMIS II subsystems.

 GANTECH - GCOM

-Gantech Inc./GCOM as a primary vendor support and maintains the MMIS system in the following areas.
+Gantech Inc./GCOM as primary vendor support and maintains the MMIS system in the following areas.